-Madison, Wisconsin - Approximately 4-6 percent of the US population experience Seasonal Affective Disorder (SAD), a type of depression that typically occurs during the winter months, and another 10-20 percent have a milder form of the condition.
+Madison, Wis. — Approximately 4-6 percent of the U.S. population experience seasonal affective disorder, a type of depression that typically occurs during the winter months, and another 10-20 percent have a milder form of the condition.

 Cold weather and a lack of sunlight seem to be triggering factors for this condition, and Wisconsin will have no shortage of either one of these over the next six months.

-Between the end of daylight saving time this weekend, the colder temperatures, stress related to COVID-19 and even the political divisions facing our country at election season, people are more at risk than ever to experiencing SAD and the winter blues.
+Between the end of daylight saving time this weekend, the colder temperatures, stress related to COVID-19 and even the political divisions facing our country at election season, people are more at risk than ever to experiencing seasonal affective disorder and the winter blues.

 But UW Health psychologist Shilagh Mirgain says that developing a COVID-19 winter resilience toolkit can help people stay happier and healthier this winter.
 The following are some important tools that Mirgain says we should develop as we enter these winter months:

-- Light therapy: Consider using a light therapy box, which have been proven to be effective for certain individuals with SAD.
+Light therapy: Consider using a light therapy box, which have been proven to be effective for certain individuals with seasonal affective disorder.

-Some of the most common symptoms of SAD include loss of interest or pleasure in things typically enjoyed; fatigue; concentration problems; sleep problems; weight gain; feelings of sluggishness or restlessness; irritability; sense of helplessness or hopelessness.
+Some of the most common symptoms of seasonal affective disorder include loss of interest or pleasure in things typically enjoyed; fatigue; concentration problems; sleep problems; weight gain; feelings of sluggishness or restlessness; irritability; sense of helplessness or hopelessness.